Interview Mistakes Cost Me

 The Interview That Haunts Me

 Senior Product Manager role.
 Perfect fit.
 7 years of experience, exactly what they needed.
 I was confident going in.
+For comprehensive strategies on highlighting achievements throughout your application, our career pitch mastery guide covers how to build a compelling narrative.

 Two weeks later: rejection email.